FilipTheGod/FilipTheGod/README.md

 - 🔭 I’m currently working on **Beenzer, presenting a game-changing perspective on digital ownership and the world of art**

-- 🌱 I’m currently learning **Svelt,Azure and serverless architectures**
+- 🌱 I’m currently learning **Svelt,Rust and serverless architectures**

 - 👯 I’m looking to collaborate on **Web3 projects**